 Master Energy Optimisation: Reduce Peak Time Electricity Costs with BESS in 2025

-Peak shaving has emerged as a powerful strategy for businesses to control their electricity costs in 2025.
-By strategically reducing power consumption or adding a secondary power supply method during peak demand periods, companies can minimise expensive demand charges that can make up 40% of electricity bills.
-Through advanced technologies like Battery Energy Storage Systems (BESS), businesses can effectively "shave" their peak loads from the grid while maintaining operational efficiency.
-This approach not only reduces costs but also contributes to grid stability and sustainable energy management.
+Peak shaving has emerged as the most effective strategy to control these costs.
+By strategically reducing power consumption or deploying stored energy during peak demand periods, companies can minimise expensive demand charges while maintaining operational efficiency.
+Through advanced technologies like Battery Energy Storage Systems (BESS), businesses can effectively "shave" their peak loads from the grid, contributing to both cost savings and grid stability.

 Image